tedxbitbangalore/tedx-website/README.md

 ## Deployment

 This project is deployed on Netlify using continuous integration.
-Any changes pushed to the master branch will trigger a new build and deployment.
+Any changes pushed to the `main` branch will trigger a new build and deployment.
 You can also manually deploy the project using the Netlify CLI:

 1. Install the Netlify CLI: `npm install -g netlify-cli`
 2. Login to your Netlify account: `netlify login`